Landlord news

 End of fixed‑term Assured Shorthold Tenancies (ASTs)

-• All existing ASTs should have transitioned to Assured Periodic Tenancies (APTs) on 1 May.
+• All existing ASTs have transitioned to Assured Periodic Tenancies (APTs) on 1 May.
 Landlords will not be able to agree a minimum fixed term for the Tenancy and it will need to be a Periodic Tenancy from the outset.

 End of Section 21 ‘no‑fault’ evictions